 Field-hunting tip

-Look in dolomite marble country — that is the host setting where baumhauerite ii typically forms.
+Look in dolomite marble country, the host setting where baumhauerite ii typically forms.
 If you start seeing realgar, orpiment, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, striated habit, so train your eye for that shape before scanning the outcrop.